 You can also sign up for alerts via email or text message.
 Typically, alerts are sent out a few times each month when the station’s orbit is near your location.
-Visit the Spot the Station website here to sign up, and view a list of upcoming sighting opportunities.
+Visit the Spot the Station website to sign up, and see a list of upcoming sighting opportunities.

-If you sign up for NASA’s Spot the Station service, notices will be sent to you only when the ISS will be clearly visible from your location for at least a couple of minutes.
+If you sign up for NASA’s Spot the Station service, notices will be sent to you only when ISS will be clearly visible from your location for at least a couple of minutes.
 If you live north of 51.6 degrees latitude (for example, in Alaska), you will likely have to visit the website to find sighting opportunities because notifications in this region would be rare.

-The notices contain information on where to look for the ISS in the night sky.
+The notices contain information on where to look for ISS in the night sky.
 Just note where the sun sets and you can easily find the direction where the station will appear (for example, in the southwest or in the northwest).
 The height at which the station will appear is given in degrees.
 Just remember that 90 degrees is directly over your head.
 Any number less than 90 degrees will mean that the station will appear somewhere between the horizon and the 90 degree mark.
 The station is so bright that it is really hard to miss if you’re looking in the correct direction.
 Alternatively, you can stretch out your fist at arm’s length toward the horizon, which is equivalent to about 10 degrees.
 Then, just use the appropriate number of fist-lengths to find the location marker, e.g., four fist-lengths from the horizon would be equivalent to about 40 degrees.

 NASA’s Spot the Station program is great.
 I’ve seen the station fly over many times now, and it’s a pretty amazing experience.

-The ISS orbits at approximately 220 miles (350 km) above the Earth and it travels at an average speed of 17,227 miles (27,724 km) per hour.
-The ISS makes multiple orbits around the Earth every day.
+ISS orbits at approximately 220 miles (350 km) above the Earth and it travels at an average speed of 17,227 miles (27,724 km) per hour.
+ISS makes multiple orbits around the Earth every day.